Last updated on March 28th, 2026

 There are also several art galleries in Fargo where local and regional art is exhibited and sold:

-- Gallery 4 is an artist cooperative with a wide variety of fine art and craft
+- Gallery 4 is an artist cooperative with a wide variety of exceptional art in all forms.

-- Dakota Fine Art in Fargo is also an artist collective selling fine art.
+- Dakota Fine Art (Facebook) in Fargo is also an artist collective selling fine art.

 If you’re willing to go farther afield, Fergus Falls, Minnesota, is about an hour’s drive from Moorhead.
 The cute historic downtown is home to the Kaddatz Gallery.
 The gallery has a regular exhibition schedule as well as a continually changing selection of work by regional and national artists.

-Concordia College is nationally noted for its music program.
-However, the only list of scheduled performances I can find is for recitals and festivals.
-It doesn’t include the annual Christmas concert, a drama-filled event with music by individual and massed choirs, the orchestra and concert bands, and the audience.
+Concordia is noted for its music program.
+Check the list of scheduled performances for concerts, recitals, and festivals.
+(If you are in town in early December, don’t miss the the annual Christmas concert, a drama-filled event with music by individual and massed choirs, orchestra, concert bands, and the audience.)

 The Fargo Moorhead Symphony Orchestra offers a full season of concerts at the North Dakota State University Festival Concert Hall.
 They also offer a chamber music series, a summer Symphony Rocks concert, and more.